-This HERA-funded project investigates the role of foreign consorts as agents, instruments or catalysts of cultural and dynastic transfer in early modern Europe (1500-1800).
-The project team includes scholars from the UK, Germany, Poland and Sweden, each of whom is conducting research into a transnational case study.
-The consorts studied have been chosen because they reveal cultural synergies between northern (Denmark, Sweden, Finland, Germany, Britain), eastern (Poland-Lithuania), and southern (Italy, Spain, Portugal) Europe and that will enable them to interrogate modern notions of centre and periphery, nationhood and dynastic.
-The team will investigate how texts, material culture, music and architecture are interconnected manifestations of the cultural encounters brought about by dynastic marriages and will peel back the map of Europe with its discrete nation states to reveal an earlier one with different linguistic, cultural and political borders to those of today.
+This HERA-funded project investigated the role of foreign consorts as agents, instruments or catalysts of cultural and dynastic transfer in early modern Europe (1500-1800).
+The project team included scholars from the UK, Germany, Poland and Sweden, each of whom conducted research into a transnational case study.
+The consorts studied were chosen because they revealed cultural synergies between northern (Denmark, Sweden, Finland, Germany, Britain), eastern (Poland-Lithuania), and southern (Italy, Spain, Portugal) Europe and that enabled them to interrogate modern notions of centre and periphery, nationhood and dynastic.
+The team investigated how texts, material culture, music and architecture were interconnected manifestations of the cultural encounters brought about by dynastic marriages and peeled back the map of Europe with its discrete nation states to reveal an earlier one with different linguistic, cultural and political borders to those of today.

-Working with colleagues in historic palaces, in museums and in libraries, these scholars will investigate how consorts were represented within their lifetimes and after.
-Doing so will allow them to assess how it is that certain consorts become embedded in national cultural memory and others do not and to understand the processes by which the legacy of Queens Consort are often under-represented in 21st century societies.
+Working with colleagues in historic palaces, in museums and in libraries, these scholars investigated how consorts were represented within their lifetimes and after.
+Doing so allowed them to assess how it is that certain consorts become embedded in national cultural memory and others do not and to understand the processes by which the legacy of Queens Consort are often under-represented in 21st century societies.